metalcycling/openstructure/modules/mol/base/doc/editors.rst

-  The :class:`ICSEditor` has a very significant performance impact on the structure, and can make subsequent access or modifications on the entity extremely slow due to lazy evaluation.
+  The :class:`ICSEditor` has a very significant performance impact on the structure, and can make subsequent access or modifications on the entity extremely slow to keep the internal coordinate system up-to-date.
 The :class:`ICSEditor` is never used in SWISS-MODEL, ProMod3 or CAMEO.
 Only open one if you absolutely need to.

 .. class:: ICSEditor